pgooch/dir/readme.md

 # DIR - The Directory Image Resizer

-### Requirements
+## Requirements
 The server must support .htaccess rewrites and have image GD installed.
 This has only been tested with PHP 5.4.X, but is likely to work with older versions.

+_Note: This script works under the assumption that all of the format handelers are installed with image GD, if however one is missing (like PNG is missing in the default Max OS 10.10 Yosimite install) then that format will be unavailable for resizing or saving._

-### Example
+## Example
 You can copy the `example` directory to the server to create a simple example of the script (although you may need to adjust permissions of the caching directory).
 An example is also available online at [http://phillipgooch.com/github-examples/dir/](http://phillipgooch.com/github-examples/dir/). _Please note the online example may not be completely up-to-date._

-### Setup
+## Setup
 To install DIR you will need to move both `_resizer.php` and `.htaccess` to your intended image directory.
 Give the directory write permissions or create the intended caching directory and give that write permissions.
 Before running the script you may also want to look through the options in `_resizer.php` to adjust them to your liking.

+##### default_resize `c`
-- **`default_reize`** Sets the default resizing method if one is not passed in the URL, these methods are described in the usage section below.
+Sets the default resizing method if one is not passed in the URL, these methods are described in the usage section below.

+##### images_directory `basename(__DIR__)`
-- **`images_directory`** The directory your using for images, which most likely will be the same directory the `_resizer.php` is in.
+The directory your using for images, which most likely will be the same directory the `_resizer.php` is in.

+##### cache_directory `./_cache`
-- **`cache_directory`** The location the script will cache images.
+The location the script will cache images.
 If the directory cannot be found it will attempt to create it.
 This directory will need write permissions.

-- **`thumbnail_file_extension`** The file extension for cached files.
-If set to `true` the proper extension for the images mime type will be used.
-If a string is passed that will be used.
-Settings this to `false` omit the file extension completely.
+##### enable_retina_support `true`
-- **`enable_retina_support`** Sets whether or not to check for the cookie to change images resizing based on pixel ratio.
+Sets whether or not to check for the cookie to change images resizing based on pixel ratio.
 The included `div.js` will need to be included on the page for this feature to work.

+##### resize_fuzziness_factor `0.11`
-- **`resize_fuzziness_factor`** Determines how much distortion is allowed when resizing.
+Determines how much distortion is allowed when resizing.
 Takes a floating value between 0 and 1 representing the percentage of distortion allowed.
 To keep old functionality or disable distortion, set to 0.
 To force distortion on all images set it to 1.
 Defaults to 0.11 (or 11%).

+##### thumbnail_file_extension `true`
+The file extension for cached files.
+If set to `true` the proper extension for the images mime type will be used.
+If a string is passed that will be used.
+Settings this to `false` omit the file extension completely.

+##### force_jpeg_thumbs `false`
+Determines wether or not you want to force the outputed thumbnail to be a JPEG, regardless of what the input format or resize method might be.

+##### padding_color `255,255,255`
+The color you want to use when padding an image.
+You will only see then in if the above option is set to true, otherwise transparent padding is added and the images are saved as PNGs.

+##### show_debug `false`
-- **`show_debug`** Will stop normal functionality and instead display debug information when loading an image directly.
+Will stop normal functionality and instead display debug information when loading an image directly.
 This can be useful if you are unable to determine why an image is not resizing properly.

-If you want to support HiDPI devices you will need to include the `dir.js` script on the page, preferably at the top where it will be able to run before loading any images.
-This is mere 197bytes and can be concatenated into other scrips. _**Note:** if you leave `enable_retina_support` enabled and include this script you will need to remember to give all images a set width and/or height, otherwise HiDPI users will load larger images that could break site layout (or at the very least make things look bad)._

-### Usage
+## Usage
 After setup you can continue to use the image directory as normal.
 When you want to adjust the size of the image you can place the modification pseudo directory before the image path.
 For example:

 mysite.com/images/my-slightly-to-large-image.png